How To Dry Out A Wet Crawl Space

 3) Clean-up the crawl space.

-4) Keep moisture out of your crawl space by
+4) Keep moisture out of your crawl space with crawl space encapsulation.

 Our Homeowner’s Guide to Crawl Space Repair is your resource for learning about why you have crawl space problems, and what to look for to see if you have a problem.